rsalmei/refine/README.md

 ## What it does

 This is the tool that will help you manage your file collection!
-It will scan some given paths and analyze all files, performing some advanced operations on them, such as finding possibly duplicated files, or even automatically grouping and rebuilding their filenames (according to your rules)!
+It will scan some given paths and analyze all files, performing some advanced operations on them, such as finding possibly duplicated files, batch renaming them, or even automatically grouping and rebuilding their filenames according to your rules!

-The `dupes` command will analyze and report the possibly duplicated files, either by size or name.
-It will even load a sample from each file, in order to guarantee they are indeed duplicated.
-It is a small sample by default but can help reduce false positives a lot, and you can increase it if you want.

-The `rebuild` command is a great achievement, if I say so myself.
-It will smartly rebuild the filenames of an entire collection when it is composed by user ids or streamer names, for instance.
-It will do so by removing sequence numbers, stripping parts of filenames you don't want, smartly detecting misspelled names by comparing with adjacent files, sorting the detected groups deterministically by creation date, regenerating the sequence numbers, and finally renaming all the files accordingly.
-It's awesome to quickly find your video or music library neatly sorted automatically...
-And the next time you run it, it will detect new files added since the last time, and include them in the correct group!
-Pretty cool, huh?
-And don't worry, you can review all the changes before applying them.

-The `list` command will gather all the files in the given paths, sort them by name, size, or path, and display them in a friendly format.

-The `rename` command will let you batch rename files like no other tool.
-You can quickly strip common prefixes, suffixes, and exact parts of the filenames.

 It is blazingly fast and tiny, made 100% in Rust 🦀!